DrugLib.com — Drug Information Portal

 PCE SUMMARY

-PCE (erythromycin particles in tablets) is an antibacterial product containing specially coated erythromycin base particles for oral administration.
+PCE tablets (erythromycin particles in tablets) are an antibacterial product containing specially coated erythromycin base particles for oral administration.
 The coating protects the antibiotic from the inactivating effects of gastric acidity and permits efficient absorption of the antibiotic in the small intestine.

 PCE tablets are indicated in the treatment of infections caused by susceptible strains of the designated microorganisms in the diseases listed below: